Diadectes

-Diadectes (meaning crosswise-biter) is an extinct genus of large reptiliomorphs or synapsids that lived during the early Permian period (Artinskian-Kungurian stages of the Cisuralian epoch, between 290 and 272 million years ago).
+Diadectes (meaning crosswise-biter) is an extinct genus of large reptiliomorphs that lived during the early Permian period (Artinskian-Kungurian stages of the Cisuralian epoch, between 290 and 272 million years ago).
 Diadectes was one of the first herbivorous tetrapods, and also one of the first fully terrestrial vertebrates to attain large size.

 Description

 Diadectes was a heavily built animal, up to 3 m long, with a thick-boned skull, heavy vertebrae and ribs, massive limb girdles, and short, robust limbs.
 The nature of the limbs and vertebrae clearly indicates a terrestrial animal.
 The rib cage was assumed to be barrel-shaped, but new fossils show the ribs were actually sticking out to the sides.

+High-resolution X-ray microcomputed tomography has revealed an endosseous labyrinth in the opisthotic, prootic, and supraoccipital of D. absitus, along with a well-preserved vestibule, three semicircular canals, and a developed cochlear recess.
+The supraoccipital, which is positioned medially to the anterior semicircular canal, preserves a shallow and subarcuate fossa on its ventral surface.
+An otic tube leads from the fenestra vestibuli to the vestibule.

 Paleobiology

 It possesses some characteristics of reptilians and amphibians, combining a reptile-like skeleton with a more primitive, seymouriamorph-like skull.
 Diadectes has been classified as belonging to the sister group of the amniotes.

 Among its primitive features, Diadectes has a large otic notch (a feature found in all labyrinthodonts, but not in reptiles) with an ossified tympanum.
 At the same time, its teeth show advanced specialisations for an herbivorous diet that are not found in any other type of early Permian animal.
 The eight front teeth are spatulate and peg-like, and served as incisors that were used to nip off mouthfuls of vegetation.
 The broad, blunt cheek teeth show extensive wear associated with occlusion, and would have functioned as molars, grinding up the food.
 It also had a partial secondary palate, which meant it could chew its food and breathe at the same time, something many even more advanced reptiles were unable to do.

 These traits are likely adaptations related to the animals' high-fiber, herbivorous diet, and evolved independently of similar traits seen in some reptilian groups.
 Many of the reptile-like details of the postcranial skeleton are possibly related to carrying the substantial trunk; these may be independently derived traits on Diadectes and their relatives.
 Though very similar, they would be analogous rather than homologous to those of early amniotes such as pelycosaurs and pareiasaurs, as the first reptiles evolved from small, swamp-dwelling animals like Casineria and Westlothiana.
 The phenomenon of unrelated animals evolving similarly is known as convergent evolution.